Guide to Batteries for Sex Toys

 To find out what batteries your brand new favourite sex toy needs, go to the product page and look for the 'Power and speed' section.

 'Power' tells you what type of power the sex toy uses.
-If it is a battery-powered toy, you'll see whether batteries are included with the toy e.g. Batteries (not included).
+If it's a battery-powered toy, you'll see whether batteries are included with the toy e.g. Batteries (not included).

 'Requires' tells you how many batteries the toy needs and what type they are e.g. 3 x AA.